windwalker-io/joomla-rad/docs/admin/controller.md

 If you want to set some config to multiple controller, you have to use `Delegator`.

 Every controllers group will have a delegator, for example, `sakuras` controllers will have a `delegator.php` in `controller/sakuras`.
-You can set some config to it:
+You can set some config to or alias it:

 ``` php
 <?php